DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Reviewers

 The authors of this paper would like to thank the following individuals for reviewing the paper and providing feedback to improve its accuracy and utility.
-In alphabetical order: Ryan Cross (rcross), Robert Douglass (robertdouglass), Trent Hein (thein), Michael Hess (mlhess), Dave Long (longwave), Ryan Szrama (rszrama), Peter Wolanin (pwolanin).
+In alphabetical order: Ryan Cross (rcross), Robert Douglass (robertdouglass), Trent Hein (thein), Michael Hess (mlhess), Dave Long (longwave), Alex Knoll (arknoll), Ryan Szrama (rszrama), Peter Wolanin (pwolanin).

 ## Appendix